 All trekkers require a trekking permit to visit Nepal's interior regions, which are not connected by highways.
 Recently the Annapurna, Langtang and Everest regions have been declared "permit free"; the National Park or Conservation Area fees are still applicable.
 We process the trekking permits and national park entrances at immigration offices in Kathmandu or Pokhara.

-Upper Mustang and Upper Dolpo: US$ 500 per person for the first ten days.and US$ 50 per person per day thereafter.
+Upper Mustang and Upper Dolpo: US$ 500 per person for the first ten days and US$ 50/ day/ person there after.

 Kanchenjunga and Lower Dolpo: Equivalent to US$ 10 per person per week for the first four weeks and US$ 20 per week thereafter.

-Humla (Simikot-Yari): US$ 90 per person per week.
-Extra US$ 15 per day per person
+Humla (Simikot-Yari): US$ 50 per person for the first week per week.
+Extra US$ 7 per day per person

 Note: Trekking to Dolpa, Kanchenjunga, Manaslu and Mustang can be undertaken through registered trekking agencies only.
 The Department of Immigration located at Bhrikuti Mandap, (Tel 4223590, 4222453, 42233681) issues permit for the tourist who intend to trek to any part of the country.
 Trekking permit fee for different trekking areas are fixed as follows.

-Every trekkers have to obtain the TIMS (Trekkers' Information Management System) to go to trek in any part of Nepal.
-TIMS can be obtain from any counter of the Trekking Company, TAAN's head office or Nepal Tourism Boards counter Bhrikutimandap.
+Every trekkers have to obtain the TIMS (Trekkers' Information Management System) Every trekker has to obtain the TIMS (Trekkers' Information Management System) to go to trek in any part of Nepal.
+TIMS can be obtaining from any counter of the Trekking Company, TAAN's head office or Nepal Tourism Boards counter Bhrikutimandap.
 It will be for free for the first phase of apply.
 It will not cost any money but should be obtain.
-As per the TAAN and NTB it is regulated to avoid the illegal operation of trekking and to update the trekkers data while they are in trekking.
+As per the TAAN and NTB it is regulated to avoid the illegal operation of trekking and to update the trekkers' data while they are in trekking.